Annnnnieee/object_object/README.md

-# [object object]
+# [Cohesion]
-A tool for analyzing code cohesion over time.
+A tool for analyzing code cohesion over time, by [Object Object].
 For Typescript only.

 ## Instructions